 Comics and Onward

 If you are looking for a place to start with Spider-Gwen, start with Edge of the Spider-Verse and the Spider-Verse crossover.
 From there you can pick up Spider-Gwen’s solo series, Spider-Gwen which has 35 issues.
 She is also featured heavily in the short-lived and highly underrated Web Warriors.
 Additionally, Gwen teamed up with Silk, Cindy Moon, and Spider-Woman from 616, Jessica Drew in the excellent Spider-Women Alpha crossover.
-Currently, Gwen is going by the name Ghost-Spider in her new solo run following the end of Jason Latour and Robbi Rodriguez’s run.
+Most recently, Gwen is going by the name Ghost-Spider in her new solo run following the end of Jason Latour and Robbi Rodriguez’s run.

 Gwen is a fully realized character who has moved past the sad trope of dying for the sake of her boyfriend’s story.
 She has one of the fiercest costumes in comic books and has become a favorite of a lot of fans, including myself.